If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 “As my anxiety has come under control, so has my need to ‘check out’ everything with my friends.
 I used to have to get the nod of approval from several hundred (just joking!) ‘authorities.’
 About nearly every decision would involve a council of my friends.
 I usually would do this one on one: ‘What do you think, Mary?’
 ‘If I do this, then that might happen.’
 Please make up my mind for me!’…Recently, I’ve narrowed my authorities to just one or two trusted friends, and on occasion, I’ve actually made up my own mind!“

-Until they can get in touch with their own inner guidance, Sixes are like a ping-pong ball that is constantly shuttling back and forth between whatever influence is hitting the hardest in any given moment.
-Because of this reactivity, no matter what we say about Sixes, the opposite is often also as true.
+Until they can get in touch with their inner guidance, Sixes are like a ping-pong ball constantly shuttling between whatever influence is hitting the hardest at any given moment.
+Because of this reactivity, no matter what we say about Sixes, the opposite is often as true.
 They are both strong and weak, fearful and courageous, trusting and distrusting, defenders and provokers, sweet and sour, aggressive and passive, bullies and weaklings, on the defensive and on the offensive, thinkers and doers, group people and soloists, believers and doubters, cooperative and obstructionistic, tender and mean, generous and petty—and on and on.
-It is the contradictory picture that is the characteristic “fingerprint” of Sixes, the fact that they are a bundle of opposites.
+The contradictory picture is the characteristic “fingerprint” of Sixes, the fact that they are a bundle of opposites.

 (from The Wisdom of the Enneagram, p.
 235-236)

 - Do you love entertaining people in the comfort of your home?

 - Do you prefer to have a day full of activities and hate having free time as you are not sure how to spend it?

 - Do you find it challenging to make decisions, preferring others to do it for you?